mobileteamt/React-CRUD-API/README.md

 # React CRUD App

-Manage CRUD operation in react for add/update/delete/view Blogs.
-This app also providing UI to manage CRUD operations.
-You need to set your api baseURL in src/config.js file.
+Manage CRUD operations in React for add, update, delete, or view blogs.
+This app also provides a UI to manage CRUD operations.
+You need to set your API base URL in the src/config.js file.